batrapulkit/Classic-ML-Algorithms-from-Scratch/README.md

    A simple, instance-based learning algorithm that classifies data points based on the majority class of their nearest neighbors.

 3. **Softmax Regression**
-   A classification algorithm that generalizes logistic regression to multi-class problems, often used as the output layer in neural networks.
+   A classification algorithm that generalizes logistic regression to multi-class problems, is often used as the output layer in neural networks.

 4. **Two-Layer Neural Network**
-   A basic implementation of a neural network with one hidden layer, using a sigmoid activation function for both the hidden and output layers.
+   A basic implementation of a neural network with one hidden layer, using a sigmoid activation function for both the secret and output layers.

 ## Requirements